jpjpjp2020/g2g/README.md

 - Once validated, README is updated with the current timestamp and updated README is pushed to a private Github repo.

 ### Why:
-- To log commit volume in restricted non-Github repos.
+- To log commit volume in restricted non-Github repos, e.g., school repos with proprietary modules and study projects.